 National Disability Insurance Scheme (NDIS)

-In 2020, changes to the NDIS participant employment strategy made the NDIS more flexible for job seekers with disability, giving participants more ability to choose the right supports to explore work.
+In 2020, the NDIS made changes to the NDIS Participant Employment Strategy to make the NDIS more flexible for job seekers with disability.
+This gave participants more ability to choose the right supports to explore work.
 Read more about these changes on the NDIS website.

 Inclusion Australia has run online employment workshops for people with intellectual disability, their families and supporters.